-Office of Federal Relations Internship
+Office of Federal Relations Summer Internship

-As an intern, your responsibilities will include:
+As an intern, your responsibilities may include:

 - Updating communications tools

-Internships may be paid or for academic credit, depending on the opportunities offered through your academic institution.
+The summer internship may be paid or for academic credit, depending on the opportunities offered through your academic institution.